vince-lam/vince-lam.github.io/_posts/2023-09-21-anomaly-detection-intro.md

 ## Types of anomaly detection methods
 There are many types of anomaly detection methods, which will be discussed in upcoming posts:
+1. **Statistical Methods:**
+    * **Parametric Methods:**
-1. **Statistical Methods:** These traditional methods, like Interquartile Range (IQR) and Z-score, assume that the “normal” data follows a certain statistical distribution, like Gaussian, and anomalies are points that deviate significantly from this distribution.
-For example, if data is normally distributed, any points that lie outside 1.5 times the IQR (above the third quartile or below the first quartile) are deemed anomalous.
+        These traditional methods, such as **Z-score**, assume that the normal data follows a certain distribution, typically **Gaussian**.
+Anomalies are then identified as observations that are unlikely under this distribution.
+    * **Non-Parametric Methods:**  Do not make any assumptions about the underlying distribution of the data.
+Examples include **Tukey's Fences** and the **Median Absolute Deviation (MAD)**.For **Tukey's Fences**, any points that lie outside 1.5 times the **IQR (Interquartile Range)** (above the third quartile or below the first quartile) are deemed anomalous.
+2. **Supervised Learning Methods**
+    * **Classification Models** treat anomaly detection as a binary classification problem.
+Models like **Logistic Regression, Decision Trees, or Neural Networks** are trained on labeled data to distinguish between normal and anomalous instances.
+    * **Regression Models**, such as **Linear Regression** and **XGBoost (eXtreme Gradient Boosting)**, predict a numerical value for each data point and consider points with high prediction errors as anomalies.
+3. **Semi-Supervised Learning Methods:**
+    * **Neural networks**, like **autoencoders**, can be used to reconstruct normal data.
+When these methods encounter an anomaly, the reconstruction error is high, signalling an anomalous data point.
+    * **One-Class SVM** uses **Support Vector Machines** to find the hyperplane that best separates the data from the origin.
+Data points far from the hyperplane are considered anomalies.
+    * **GMM (Gaussian Mixture Model**) fits multiple Gaussian distributions to the data.
+Points that fall into low-probability Gaussians can be considered anomalies.
+4. **Unsupervised Learning Methods:**
+    * **Density-Based Methods:**
-2. **Density-Based Methods:** These methods, like DBSCAN, compare the density around a data point with the density around its neighbours.
+        * **DBSCAN (Density-Based Spatial Clustering of Applications with Noise)** compares the density around a data point with the density around its neighbours.
 Anomalies are located in regions with significantly lower density.
+        * **LOF (Local Outlier Factor)** measures the local deviation of a density of a data point with respect to its neighbours.
+Higher LOF value indicates an anomaly.
+    * **Distance-Based Methods:**
-3. **Proximity-Based Methods:** These methods, like clustering and nearest neighbours, assume that normal data points occur in dense regions, while anomalies are far from their nearest neighbours.
+        * These methods, like **KNN (k-Nearest Neighbours)**, assume that normal data points occur in dense regions, while anomalies are far from their nearest neighbours.
+In KNN, each data point has its distance to its kth-nearest neighbor computed.
+If the distance is above a certain threshold, the point is considered an anomaly.
-4. **High-Dimensional Methods:** In high-dimensional datasets, all data points can appear sparse and dissimilar, which makes anomaly detection difficult.
-Dimensionality reducing techniques, like Principal Component Analysis, can be applied first before other anomaly detection techniques.
-5. **Machine Learning-Based Methods:** Supervised learning can be used if labelled data is available for both normal and anomalous examples, algorithms include Support Vector Machines and tree based models.
-In the absence of labelled data, unsupervised or semi-supervised learning methods can be used.
-6. **Deep Learning Methods:** Neural networks, like autoencoders, can be used to reconstruct normal data.
-When these methods encounter an anomaly, the reconstruction error is high, signalling an anomalous data point.
+    * **Ensemble Methods:**
+        * Tree based models such as **Isolation Forest** build multiple decision trees by randomly selecting features and splitting values, isolating anomalies more quickly than normal points.
+5. **Time-Series Methods:**
+    * **Statistical Process Control (SPC)** uses control charts to monitor the stability of a time-series and detect anomalies.
+    * **ARIMA-Based Methods** fit an **ARIMA (Autoregressive Integrated Moving Average)** model to the time-series data and identify anomalies as points that have high residuals.
+    * **LSTM Neural Networks** use **Long Short-Term Memory** networks to model complex temporal dependencies and identify anomalies based on prediction errors.
+    * **Random Cut Forest** models work similarly to Isolation Forest but are designed to work with streaming data.
+6. **Hybrid Methods:**
-7. **Hybrid Methods:** These methods combine multiple anomaly detection techniques to improve performance.
+    * These methods, such as **Feature Bagging**, combine multiple anomaly detection algorithms, often leveraging their individual strengths to improve overall performance.

 > Statistical methods are a useful heuristic starting point for anomaly detection.
 However, in real life scenarios where the downstream consequences of a false positive or false negative has serious consequences to a company’s bottom line or someone’s health, then more sophisticated techniques are required.